Toyota TS040 Hybrid: 2015 alterations

-New regulations were enacted for 2015, requiring an 80-percent redesign of the TS040; this included a new front-end crash structure, a suspension optimised to preserve tyre life and additional weight reduction.
+New regulations were enacted for 2015, requiring an 80-per cent redesign of the TS040; this included a new front-end crash structure, a suspension optimised to preserve tyre life and additional weight reduction.
 Two body kits were designed: one for fast tracks and the other for tight turns.
 Designers added a guide vane below the car's headlights for balance while braking, but felt that a second (at the rear of the vehicle) would create turbulence.
 Little work was conducted on the powertrain.
 Although Toyota considered changing to a battery system, comparing its hybrid technology with that installed in the Porsche 919 Hybrid and switching to the 8 MJ category, the manufacturer ultimately decided to remain in the 6 MJ class.
 However, the TS040's supercapacitor was modified for enhanced performance.
 Construction of the car began immediately after the 2014 24 Hours of Le Mans, and continued until January 2015.